 Rein in Sarcoma awards these scholarships each year thanks to a generous donation by Jan and Tim Maudlin.
 The program is managed for RIS by emeritus board member Katheryn Dusenbery, MD, Chair of the Department of Therapeutic Radiology-Radiation Oncology at the University of Minnesota.
-Dr. Scott Okuno, current board member, supervises the Mayo Clinic scholars.
+Dr. Scott Okuno, current board member, supervises the Mayo scholars.

 - UMN scholars attend the regular Thursday morning meetings of the University of MN Sarcoma Team.